mkj3085003/2025_Notes/pages/Part 1.md

 				- Do you want to go into outer space in the future?
 					- Why not?
 					  I mean, if space travel would ever **become as easy as travelling on a plane**, I would definitely **give it a try**.
-					- I hope scientists are **breaking new ground** and **making scientific breakthroughs** so l can fulfil my dream ==down the road==.
+					- I hope scientists are **breaking new ground** and **making scientific breakthroughs** so l can fulfil my dream ==down the road在将来，今后;==.
 				- Would you like to find out more about space and the stars?
-					- For sure, I've been checking out YouTube channels and documentaries for some educational content.
+					- For sure, I've been **checking out** YouTube channels and documentaries for some educational content.
-					  However, as I dig deeper, I find out what I have known is only the tip of the iceberg.
+					- However, as I dig deeper, I find out what I have known is only the tip of the iceberg.
 					  The real astronomy is way trickier than I thought.
 				- Do you like watching science TV programs?/Are you interested in films concerning outer space and stars?
 					- Absolutely.